Diarsid/Librarian/README.md

 Main advantage and feature of this engine in contrast to common full text search engines is that it can discern words from messy queries.
 For example, search string like:
 `tolknlorofrng`
 will find a string:
 `The Lord of the Rings by J.R.R.
 Tolkien`

-Engine will figure out that words snippets tolkn-lor-of-rngs without any separators.
+Librarian engine will figure out which words stands behind each human-recognizable snippets of a query string.
+In given example it will find words 'Tolkien', 'Lord', 'of', 'Rings' for snippets `tolkn` `lor` `of` `rngs` without any provided separators and then will find all entries containing those words.

-Such behaviour allows building searches that have following advantages:
+Such behaviour is not available for FTS tools or other search engines.
+It allows building searches that have following advantages:
  - do not require from users to put any words separations
- - tolerate typos
- - tolerate abbreviations
+ - tolerate typos and abbreviations (within reasonable limits)

 However, this engine has it's limitations and disadvantages:
  - it has SQL behind it